matrix-org/synapse/docs/usage/configuration/config_documentation.md

 Config option: `admin_contact`

 How to reach the server admin, used in `ResourceLimitError`.
+Defaults to none.

 Example configuration:
 ```